takanory/slides/20190922pycontw/PITCHME.md

 Note:

 * Thank you for coming to my presentation.
-* I am very happy to be able to talk in PyCon Taiwan.
+* I am very happy to be able to talk in PyCon Japan.

 ---